gp-antennas/SignalCalibrationGA/README.md

 		Holds the results from any runs we perform.
 All important runs should be saved in their own folder.

+	GoogleSheets -
+		Code and associated files for getting google spreadsheet writeout to work.
+Did not get it to work, so someone can work on that if interested.

 AUTHORS:

-	The genetic algorithms were written by Suren Gourapura, the fitness score was written by Steven Prohira, and the team of Eliot Ferstl, Alex Patton, and Scott Janse tuned the variables to maximize performance.
+	The genetic algorithms were written by Suren Gourapura, the fitness score was written by Steven Prohira, and the team of Eliot Ferstl, Alex Patton, and Scott Janse tuned the GA variables to maximize performance.